wp-plugins/lh-tools/readme.txt

 === LH Tools ===
 Contributors: shawfactor
 Donate link: http://localhero.biz/plugins/lh-tools/
-Tags: rdf, localhero, sparql, skos, triples, api, endpoint Requires at least: 3.0
+Tags: rdf, localhero, sparql, skos, json, api, endpoint Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.6
 Stable tag: trunk

 LH Tools is a wordpress plugin that enables a sparql endpoint for for WordPress sites.
-This will enable sematic querying of WordPress data either from the site itself or from external providers of RDF triples.
+This will enable semantic querying of WordPress data either from the site itself or from external providers of RDF triples.

 == Description ==